0xAX/linux-insides/Concepts/initcall.md

 }
 ```

 Later this error string will be printed.
-The last check the state of local [IRQs](https://en.wikipedia.org/wiki/Interrupt_request_%28PC_architecture%29) and if they are disabled, we add the `disabled interrupts` strings to the our message buffer and enable `IRQs` for the current processor to prevent the state when `IRQs` were disabled by an `initcall` and didn't enabled again:
+The last check the state of local [IRQs](https://en.wikipedia.org/wiki/Interrupt_request_%28PC_architecture%29) and if they are disabled, we add the `disabled interrupts` strings to the our message buffer and enable `IRQs` for the current processor to prevent the state when `IRQs` were disabled by an `initcall` and didn't enable again:

 ```C
 if (irqs_disabled()) {